By Andrew Current and Adam Hall

 There are many questions that come up before drug testing even begins.
 Who can be tested?
 Under what circumstance can testing be conducted?
 What types of testing are permitted?
 These questions and others occupy much of the drug testing discussion because they are the most obvious and initially the most important to resolve.
 However, they are not the only issues often addressed by state drug testing laws.
 One such issue is how a company must notify a donor of test results.

 Fortunately, the issue of notification of test results is a relatively simple issue to address.
 Either a state’s law—mandatory or voluntary—mentions results notification requirements or it doesn’t.
 Most other laws that can affect workplace drug testing rarely touch on results notification; however, it is wise to always check workers’ and unemployment compensation regulations just in case.

 In this article we will focus on results reporting requirements placed upon employers and look at three categories to simplify our report: 1) states with laws that require notification of results, 2) states with laws that do not require notification of results, and 3) states without any drug testing law.

 States with Drug Testing Laws that Require Notification of Test Results

-- Minnesota requires employers to notify employees and applicants in writing of both positive and negative results within 3 days of receipt of the results from a laboratory.
+- Minnesota requires employers to notify employees and candidates in writing of both positive and negative results within 3 days of receipt of the results from a laboratory.

-- Maine requires employers to notify employees and applicants of both positive and negative results, but they need not do so in writing unless a donor requests a copy.
+- Maine requires employers to notify employees and candidates of both positive and negative results, but they need not do so in writing unless a donor requests a copy.